Is beauty an asset?

 A dialogue between Socrates the stick and Emilies the blue berries.
 Socrates knows he does not know anything and this leads him to ask many questions.
 He then carefully examines the responses.
 The Emilies believe that life in society introduces value judgments that are often harmful to the simple and natural aspirations of all beings and that happiness is nevertheless dependent on others.

 Socrates: dear Emily, you who are so pretty, is beauty an asset for you?

-Socrates: I don’t understand you.
+Socrates: I don’t understand.
 Aren’t you beautiful in your natural state?

-Emily: yes, that’s it.
-Now we have realized that there is no point in being pretty if those for whom we had prepared didn’t want us.
+Emilies: yes, and we have also realized that there is no point in being pretty if those for whom we had prepared didn’t want us.

 Socrates: what do you mean, didn’t want you?
 Who could not admire and desire you?

-Emily: the birds, dear Socrates, the birds that ignored us.
+Emilies: the birds, dear Socrates, the birds that ignored us.
 All the spring and all the summer we prepared for them, we avoided the parasites and the hail and the blows of the fate in order to arrive at this shiny blue which suits us so well on the yellow background of the leaves, but they did not come to us.
 They passed high in the sky without even looking at us.
-We’ve wasted our time looking good and we’ve also wasted what is inside of us.
+We wasted our time making ourselves beautiful and we lost what inside was our main asset.

 Socrates: your particular flavor, right?
-The birds therefore saw an appearance that did not satisfy them when they were only looking for what was hidden behind the beauty.
+The birds therefore saw an appearance that did not satisfy them when.

 Socrates: so they finally missed the basics they were looking for.
 Is there nothing you can do?